 ANTIDEGRADATION, IMPAIRMENT REVIEW: The discharge of wastewater and the effluent limits that are established in this permit have been reviewed to ensure that the levels of water quality necessary to protect the designated uses of the receiving waters are maintained and protected.
 An antidegradation review has been conducted and verifies that the permit conditions, including the effluent limitations established, provide a level of protection to the receiving water consistent with the antidegradation provisions of Wyoming surface water quality standards.
 An evaluation has been completed to ensure that the receiving water has not been listed on the 303(d) list as a waterbody that cannot support designated uses.
-The evaluation has revealed that the Little Powder River (class 2AB) is on the 303(d) list as may not be supporting all designated uses due to coliform impairment.
-This impairment is limited to the area between the Wyoming/Montana State Line upstream to the confluence with Spring Creek.
-This area is approximately 17 miles downstream from this facility discharge confluence with Rawhide Creek (class 3B).
-At this time, it is felt that this facility does not impact the impairment.
+The evaluation has revealed that the receiving water is not included on this list.